ibm-cloud-docs/sap-netweaver-power/sap-power-jump-server.md

 # Getting started with the jump server
 {: #jump_server}

+If you are using {{site.data.keyword.dl_full}}, you access your {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}} instances from Linux&reg; or Windows servers that are located in {{site.data.keyword.cloud}} or on-premises networks.
+These systems are known as access system jump servers.
+{: shortdesc}

-If you are using {{site.data.keyword.dl_full}} and a jump server in your configuration, you can use the jump server as a software installation repository.
+You can also use these jump servers as a software installation repository.
 The jump server has private and public IP addresses for accessing [SAP Software Center](https://launchpad.support.sap.com/#/softwarecenter){: external} or third-party vendor websites to download fixes or updates that can be stored on the jump server.
-{: shortdesc}

-If you are using the Windows platform, you can install useful tools like WinSCP to transfer the software from the jump server to your AIX or Linux&reg; {{site.data.keyword.powerSysShort}}.
+If you are using the Windows platform, you can install useful tools like WinSCP to transfer the software from the jump server to your AIX or Linux {{site.data.keyword.powerSysShort}}.
 The following table lists tools for jump servers on Windows:

 | Tool          | Purpose                               | Link                           |
 |---------------|---------------------------------------|--------------------------------|